Chevrolet A/C Low on Freon? Here’s How to Recharge It

 - Pull the hood release under the dashboard until you hear your Chevrolet hood pop open.

-- To add freon to your Chevrolet, locate the A/C low-pressure charging port in the engine bay.
+- To add freon to your Chevrolet, you must find the A/C low-pressure charging port in the engine bay.
+The high-side pressure port will not fit the A/C charging kit connector.

-- Carefully remove the cap from the low-pressure port by twisting it counterclockwise.
+- Carefully remove the low-side pressure port cap by rotating it counterclockwise.
 Connect your A/C hose to the A/C charging port.
 You are almost ready to add freon to your vehicle A/C system.
 Don’t start adding refrigerant to your Chevrolet A/C system yet.

 - Start the engine, turn A/C on, and set it to the max cold setting.
 Set the blowing fan to maximum speed.
-Now, you are ready to recharge the Chevrolet A/C system.
+Now, you are all set to recharge the A/C system for your Chevrolet.
 Add refrigerant as directed by the A/C recharge kit you are using.

 - Press and hold the trigger until your Chevrolet A/C is charged.
 This process can take several minutes.
 The compressor may not be engaged initially when the A/C system is low on freon.